stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 ## Restore

-If you have followed the previous sections properly, you should have a successful backup of your Etcd database cluster.
-Now, we are going to show how you can restore the database from the backed up data.
+If you have followed the previous sections properly, you should have a successful backup of your Etcd cluster.
+Now, we are going to show how you can restore the Etcd cluster from the back up.

-### Restore Into the Same Database
+### Restore Into the Same Etcd Cluster

-You can restore your data into the same database you have backed up from or into a different database in the same cluster or a different cluster.
-In this section, we are going to show you how to restore in the same database which may be necessary when you have accidentally deleted any data from the running database.
+You can restore your data into the same Etcd cluster you have taken backed up snapshot from or into a different Etcd cluster.
+In this section, we are going to show you how to restore in the same Etcd cluster which may be necessary when you have accidentally deleted any data from the running cluster.

 #### Temporarily Pause Backup

-At first, let's stop taking any further backup of the database so that no backup runs after we delete the sample data.
+At first, let's stop taking any further backup of the Etcd cluster so that no backup runs after we delete the sample data.
 We are going to pause the `BackupConfiguration` object.
 Stash will stop taking any further backup when the `BackupConfiguration` is paused.

 Let's pause the `etcd-tls-backup` BackupConfiguration,